-Boeing to pay $25 million to settle fraud charge at drone unit Insitu sparked by whistleblower complaint
+Boeing to pay $25 million to settle fraud charge at drone unit Insitu sparked sky whistleblower complaint

 “When I’m bidding on an FMS contract, I’m going through the U.S. Defense Department,” O’Hara said.
 “I have to comply with U.S. regulations.
 It’s a matter of trust between military allies.”

 The court filing states that over the course of his time at Insitu, he refused to sign more than 100 cost certifications because of his concerns about their accuracy.
-Instead, senior executives including the CFO signed the documents.
+Instead, senior executives including the chief financial officer signed the documents.

-O’Hara said after the DOJ took over the investigation, in 2019 Boeing Corporate finally stepped in and “cleaned house,” leading to an extensive turnover of top Insitu executives over the past two years.
+O’Hara said after the DOJ took over the investigation in 2019, Boeing Corporate finally stepped in and “cleaned house,” leading to an extensive turnover of top Insitu executives over the past two years.

 Boeing declined to comment on the executives’ departures or why they left.

-O’Hara started at Boeing in 1973 in Wichita and worked his way up from the factory floor, earning two industrial engineering degrees and a business management degree after he moved to Seattle.
-Over his Boeing career, O’Hara said, he personally devised the procurement accounting processes now used internally across Boeing.
+O’Hara started at Boeing in 1973 in Wichita, Kansas, and worked his way up from the factory floor, earning two industrial engineering degrees and a business management degree after he moved to Seattle.
+Over his Boeing career, O’Hara said, he devised the procurement accounting processes now used internally across Boeing.

 He said he only learned after initiating his legal action — known as a qui tam case — that it allows for the whistleblower to get a share of the proceeds if successful.